Translating site interfaces

 You can use it to set up a multilingual web site or to replace the elements of the interface text with text which has been customized for your site.
-Whenever the Locale module encounters text, it tries to translate it into the currently selected language.
+Whenever the Interface Translation module encounters text, it tries to translate it into the currently selected language.
 If a translation is not available, the string is remembered, so you can look up untranslated strings easily.

 The Localization Update module can automatically retrieve translations from http://localize.drupal.org.
 For languages where translation has already been done, you do not have to do anything other than set up this module.
 In Drupal 6 and 7, the Localization Update module is a contributed module.
-For Drupal 8, it is part of core.
+For Drupal 8, it is part of the core.

 If an existing translation does not meet your needs, the .po files are easily edited with special editing tools.
-The Locale module's import feature allows you to add strings from such files into your site's database.
+The Interface Translation module's import feature allows you to add strings from such files into your site's database.
 The export functionality enables you to share your translations with others, generating Portable Object files from your site's strings.

 Note that if you are creating a website with right-to-left text direction, you'll need a theme which supports this, like the Garland core theme.

-Also read about the security implications of translations from localize.drupal.org.
+Also, read about the security implications of translations from localize.drupal.org.